Jesse Pinkman: Post-El Camino

-Two months after the events of El Camino, Francesca Liddy (Tina Parker) uses a payphone to receive a call from Saul Goodman, who had been hiding under the name Gene Takavic in Omaha, Nebraska.
+After the events of El Camino, Francesca Liddy (Tina Parker) uses a payphone to receive a call from Saul Goodman, who had been hiding under the name Gene Takavic in Omaha, Nebraska.
 As Walt and Jesse had done, Saul used Ed Galbraith to disappear to a new location under an assumed identity.
-Francesca tells him that with everyone connected to Walt is either dead or cooperating with the authorities, and that Saul and Jesse Pinkman are the two biggest targets remaining.
-However, she also says that Jesse's car was found "near the border", implying that Skinny Pete's plan to throw the authorities off Jesse's trail worked.
+Francesca tells him that everyone connected to Walt is either dead or cooperating with the authorities, and that both Saul and Jesse Pinkman are the two biggest targets remaining.
+However, she also says that she heard Jesse's car was found "down by the border", implying that Skinny Pete's plan to throw the authorities off Jesse's trail worked.

 Production

 In the original pilot script for Breaking Bad, Jesse's name was Marion Alan Dupree.
 Series creator Vince Gilligan originally intended for Jesse Pinkman's character to be killed at the end of Breaking Bad's first season.
 Gilligan wanted Jesse to die in a botched drug deal, as a plot device to plague Walt with guilt.
 However, Gilligan said by the second episode of the season, he was so impressed with Jesse's character and Aaron Paul's performance that "it became pretty clear early on that it would be a huge, colossal mistake to kill off Jesse".
 Gilligan also liked the chemistry between Paul and Bryan Cranston.
 The character has been said to become the "flawed moral center" to Walter White in later seasons.
 Paul has said that he initially saw the character as "black-and-white", but that over time it had become evident that Jesse "has a huge heart; it just got messed up".

 Paul felt that he had a "lock" onto who the character was when making the episode "Cancer Man" in which Jesse's family is introduced.
 Paul also noted how after Jesse's parents disown him, the character looks for a father figure in Walt and Mike.

 The writers wrestled with the question of how long Jesse's innocence would survive Walt's influence.
-Gilligan has said that Jesse's naïvete makes him a better man than Walt.
+Gilligan has said that Jesse's naïveté makes him a better man than Walt.

 Paul found it difficult to play Jesse sober in the third season.
 Paul says it "really threw me for a loop.
 It was hard to nail him.
 I had no idea where they were going with this character.
 He's so numb and cut off from everything."
 Paul prepared by spending time at a rehabilitation clinic, observing its patients, and interviewing its director.

 The fourth season premiere, "Box Cutter", showed Walt pleading with Gus to save Jesse, demonstrating Walt's paternal relationship with and loyalty to Jesse.
 Walt tells Gus that he refuses to continue cooking if Gus kills Jesse.
 Paul felt this was "the first moment that Jesse realizes that Walt's loyalty is to Jesse."